isBre/Ethics-in-AI-Notes/index.md

 Technology design goes beyond functional innovation.
 Designers have the responsibility to materialize morality in their artifacts.
 By considering the mediating role of technologies, designers can anticipate the ethical consequences and potential emergent forms of mediation.
 The ethics of engineering design should embrace the moral charge of technological products and redefine the moral responsibilities of designers (Van de Poel and Royakkers, 2011).

 Technological artifacts possess political and moral dimensions, challenging the notion that morality is solely a human affair.
 They shape human actions, mediate interactions, and influence ethical decision-making.
 By acknowledging the moral implications of artifacts, we can strive for active responsibility in designing technologies, fostering transparency, and promoting ethical conduct.

+&nbsp;

+## 🟥 Algorithmic fairness through group parities The case of COMPAS-SAPMOC — A Lesson to Use of Al in Tax Domain

+Title: Algorithmic Fairness and the Case of COMPAS-SAPMOC: Lessons in Using AI in the Tax Domain

+Abstract:
+This text explores the concept of algorithmic fairness in decision making, with a specific focus on the COMPAS predictive system.
+COMPAS is an actuarial risk assessment instrument used to determine an offender's risk of recidivism and appropriate correctional treatment.
+However, concerns have been raised regarding its fairness, particularly in relation to gender and racial biases.
+This text examines the case of COMPAS and its implications for algorithmic fairness, highlighting the challenges and debates surrounding its use.
+Furthermore, it discusses the application of algorithmic fairness in the tax domain, emphasizing the need for careful consideration when employing AI systems in sensitive domains.
+The analysis sheds light on the complexities of achieving fairness in algorithmic decision making and calls for further research and policy interventions.

+1. Introduction
+Algorithmic decision making and fairness
+The COMPAS predictive system and its purpose

+2. The COMPAS System: AI and Unfairness
+Overview of COMPAS and its risk assessment process Classification of offenders based on scores and risk categories Factors considered in the assessment: static and dynamic variables

+3. The Loomis Case: Unfairness Claims and Due Process Overview of the case and the role of COMPAS
+Loomis' appeal and the violation of due process rights Concerns about COMPAS' functioning, discrimination, and individualized decision making

+4. The COMPAS Debate: Accuracy and Fairness Challenges Introduction to the ProPublica study on COMPAS Evaluation of COMPAS accuracy and fairness
+Comparison of predicted and actual recidivism rates Disparities in predictions for different racial groups

+5. Rebuttals and Counterarguments
+Response from Northpoint on ProPublica's study
+Claims of statistical and technical errors
+Accuracy of COMPAS predictions and compliance with fairness principles

+6. The Case of SAPMOC: Assessing Fairness
+Introduction to SAPMOC and its single-predictor system Assumptions and outcomes of SAPMOC
+Evaluation of fairness based on statistical measures

+7. Fairness Measures and Parity Standards
+Exploring statistical parity, equality of opportunity, calibration, conditional use error, and treatment equality Implications of different fairness measures in the context of SAPMOC

+8. The Challenges of Achieving Fairness
+Discussion on the trade-offs between fairness and accuracy Base rate disparities and their impact on fairness measures The importance of balancing individual fairness and group fairness

+9. Lessons for the Use of AI in the Tax Domain Considerations for applying AI in sensitive domains The need for transparency, accountability, and continuous evaluation Policy interventions to address algorithmic fairness

+10. Conclusion
+Summary of the key points discussed
+The complexities of achieving algorithmic fairness Call for further research and policy development in the field of algorithmic decision making

+Note: The content provided is a summary and interpretation of the given text prompt.
+It may not accurately reflect the original intentions of the author, Francesca Lagioia, PhD, or the complete context of the source material.

+&nbsp;

+## 🟥 AI Ethics at IBM

+AI Ethics at IBM: From Principles to Practice

+Francesca Rossi, an IBM fellow and AI Ethics Global Leader, delivered a presentation on AI ethics at West Point in April 2021.
+She began by providing a brief history of AI, starting with artificial intelligence, which involves intelligent algorithms defined and coded by humans into machines.
+She then discussed machine learning, which allows machines to learn without explicit programming, and deep learning, which is based on deep neural networks.

+Rossi emphasized the importance of data and computing power in AI, particularly in areas such as image and natural language interpretation.
+She highlighted various AI applications, including digital assistants like home assistants (e.g., Alexa) and travel assistants (e.g., Waze), driving/travel support systems like auto-pilot (e.g., Tesla) and ride-sharing apps (e.g., Uber, Lyft), customer care chatbots, online recommendation systems (e.g., friend recommendations on Facebook, purchase recommendations on Amazon, movie recommendations on Netflix), media and news applications like ad placement (e.g., Google) and news curation, healthcare applications such as medical image analysis and treatment plan recommendation, financial services applications like credit risk scoring, loan approval, and fraud detection, job market applications like resume prioritization, and even judicial system applications like recidivism prediction.

+However, Rossi acknowledged that AI has limitations.
+It is considered narrow AI, meaning it is designed to solve specific problems and lacks robustness and adaptability.
+Additionally, AI requires a significant amount of resources, including data and computing power.

+The discussion then shifted to ethical issues in AI.
+Rossi provided examples such as chatbots exhibiting racist speech, gender-biased Apple credit card approval processes, discrimination in ride-sharing dynamic pricing, and gender-biased recruitment software.
+She also highlighted the unethical usage of personal data and raised the question of whether we can trust AI's decisions.

+AI ethics is a multidisciplinary field that aims to optimize AI's beneficial impact while reducing risks and adverse outcomes.
+The goal is to design and build AI systems that are aware of the values and principles to be followed in deployment scenarios.
+Rossi emphasized the need to identify, study, and propose technical and non-technical solutions for ethical issues arising from the pervasive use of AI in life and society.

+The main AI ethics issues discussed included data privacy and governance, explainability and transparency of AI systems, fairness and value alignment in decision-making, accountability for mistakes, human and moral agency in AI's ability to profile and manipulate people's preferences, and the larger negative impacts of technology misuse.

+Rossi highlighted that AI is not a neutral technology and emphasized the importance of avoiding misuse while designing and developing AI with properties such as fairness, explainability, and robustness.
+She discussed the issue of AI bias, using the example of bias in the ImageNet dataset used to train image interpretation AI systems.
+Bias can also arise from design decisions, such as prioritized motivations for loan applications, leading to biased outcomes in mortgage applications.

+Different definitions of fairness were discussed, including overall accuracy equality, predictive parity, and the trade-off between false positive and false negative rates.
+The complexity of fairness in AI decision-making was demonstrated through decision points in the process.

+AI explainability was also addressed, as AI systems cannot be black boxes.
+The General Data Protection Regulation (GDPR) was mentioned regarding data handling.
+The discussion touched upon the potential for AI to profile and manipulate individuals' preferences, leading to concerns around privacy, agency, and identity.

+The impact of AI on the workforce was acknowledged, with the expectation that many jobs will disappear, while others will be created and all jobs will change.
+The presentation concluded with a vision for the future, highlighting the UN Sustainable Development Goals and the potential for AI to contribute to achieving these goals.

+IBM's approach to AI ethics was outlined, emphasizing the principles of trust and transparency, which include augmenting human intelligence, ensuring data and insights belong to their creators, and designing transparent and explainable technologies.
+IBM's commitment to AI fairness and transparency was reflected in various technical solutions, education and training for developers, AI factsheets for transparency and documentation, and internal governance frameworks.

+IBM's governance approach includes an AI Ethics board responsible for awareness, coordination, education, linking research to services, and advice to business units.
+External partnerships with academia, companies, governments, and civil society organizations were highlighted as crucial for addressing AI ethics challenges.

+The presentation touched on other emerging technologies, such as neurotechnologies with potential healthcare applications, quantum computing, and the need for responsible use of immense computing power.

+In conclusion, Rossi provided useful links to access IBM's resources on AI ethics, including their approach, educational materials, global studies, public policies, and open-source toolkits.

+Overall, the presentation at West Point emphasized the importance of AI ethics in designing, developing, and deploying AI systems that align with human values, promote fairness, transparency, and accountability, and contribute to a positive and responsible AI-driven future.